Saturna Island

 Serving hot dogs and delicious high-quality soft serve ice cream from Foothills Creamery.
 Local artisanal products for sale.

-Saturna Pub
+Lighthouse Pub

 Sat / Sun 12pm - 8pm